 Sometimes campers get headaches or stomach aches because they are not drinking enough water.
-We will give you water and you should drink a lot of water.
+We will give you a water bottle and you should drink a lot of water.
 You will be outside most of the time and will need water to cool off and keep hydrated.
 Your counselors will remind you about this often.

 Camp is a lot like school when it comes to your health.
 If you were not feeling well at school, you would probably go to the nurses' office.
 At camp, if you are not feeling well, you will talk to a counselor.
-They may send you over to the infirmary (health room).
-They will take care of you.
+They may send you over to see the camp nurse.
 Sometimes campers just need a little rest, sometimes they need some medicine.